Print

 Instructions

 3. For the filling add the butter, brown sugar, and ground cinnamon to a bowl and mix until you get a smooth paste.
-Place the risen dough on a floured surface, knock the air out and then roll out to a rectangle of about 12×18 inches (30x45cm).
+Place the risen dough on a floured surface, knock the air out and then roll it out to a rectangle of about 30x45cm.
 Spread the filling evenly on top and then roll up (tight) from the longer side.
 Cut that long log with a sharp knife into 12 equal slices.
-Grease a casserole (about 9×12 inches/22x30cm) lightly and place the cinnamon rolls – cut side up – inside.
+Grease a casserole (about 22x30cm) lightly and place the cinnamon rolls – cut side up – inside.
 Cover with plastic wrap tightly and place in the fridge for at least 8 hours or overnight.

 4. The next day, take the casserole with the cinnamon rolls out of the fridge and let come to room temperature for about 40-60 minutes.
-Meanwhile preheat the oven to 350°F (180°C).
-Bake the cinnamon rolls for 25-27 minutes or until nicely risen and golden on top.
-Take out of the oven and let cool down.
+Meanwhile preheat the oven to 180°C (350°F).
+When ready, bake the cinnamon rolls for 25-27 minutes or until nicely risen and golden on top.
+Take them out of the oven and let them cool down.

 Notes